 Share-Based Compensation.
 We measure share-based compensation costs at fair value, including estimated forfeitures, and recognize the expense over the period that the recipient is required to provide service in exchange for the award, which generally is the vesting period.
 We use the Black-Scholes option pricing model to measure the fair value of most of our share options and use a lattice model to measure the fair value of share options with a market condition.
 The fair value of restricted share units ("RSUs") and restricted share awards ("RSAs") is determined based on the number of shares granted and the quoted price of our ordinary shares on the date of the grant.
 The Black-Scholes model requires significant estimates related to the award's expected life and future share price volatility of the underlying equity security.
 The lattice model considers market condition attributes in its valuation assessment and simulates various sources of uncertainty in order to determine an average value based on the range of resultant outcomes.
 The lattice model requires estimation of inputs such as future share price volatility and a forfeiture rate assessment.
 In determining the amount of expense to be recorded, we also estimate forfeiture rates for all awards based on historical experience to reflect the probability that employees will complete the required service period.
-Employee retention patterns could vary in the future and result in a change to our estimated forfeiture rate which would directly impact share-based compensation expense.
-As a measure of sensitivity, a 100 basis point change in our forfeiture rate estimate would have resulted in an immaterial impact on our statement of operations.
+Employee retention patterns could vary in the future and result in a change to our estimated forfeiture rate estimate would have resulted in an immaterial impact on our statement of operations.